-Tommie men's hockey has won or shared the five of the last six MIAC championships and has posted 35 consecutive winning seasons.
+Tommie men's hockey has won or shared six of the last eight MIAC championships, and has posted 37 consecutive winning seasons.

-The Tommies have received 50 All-America honors in the last 47 seasons.
+The Tommies have received 50 All-America honors in the last 48 seasons, and two CoSIDA Academic All-America awards in the last 20 seasons.

-Current coach Jeff Boeser has been associated with St. Thomas hockey as a player, assistant and head coach for 35 years.
-He’s guided the Tommies to four consecutive conference championships from 2012-15.
+Current coach Jeff Boeser has been associated with St. Thomas hockey as a player, assistant and head coach for nearly four 40 years.
+He guided the Tommies to six conference championships so far this decade.

-Since the current conference format began in 1983, the Tommies have been swept just seven times out of a possible 272 in a regular-season conference weekend series.
-They have advanced to the MIAC postseason playoffs in all 32 years the format has been in existence, and reached the finals 24 times.
-They have won five of the last 14 MIAC playoff crowns.
+Since the current conference format began in 1983, the Tommies have been swept just eight times out of a possible 288 in a regular-season conference weekend series.
+They have advanced to the MIAC postseason playoffs in all 35 years the format has been in existence, and reached the finals 24 times.
+They have won five of the last 16 MIAC playoff crowns.

 In 2013-14, St. Thomas became just the second Division III institution to qualify all four of its men's and women's hockey and basketball teams into the NCAA playoffs in one season.
 Amherst (Mass.) did it in 2009 and 2012.